Scille/parsec-cloud/docs/rfcs/old/0014-account-recovery-mechanism.md

 ## Notes

-Might be good to store `Etp(EUp(USI))` in the backend to add a third party (hence preventing trustee from having access to `DSI` if he has access to the device's machine)
+Might be good to store `Etp(EUp(USI))` in the sever to add a third party (hence preventing trustee from having access to `DSI` if he has access to the device's machine)
-This way account recovery can start by the backend sending a recovery email to the user with a specific link to start the recovery.
+This way account recovery can start by the sever sending a recovery email to the user with a specific link to start the recovery.